wilinz/equatable_gen/equatable_gen/README.md

 ## Inheritance

-If your class extends another class that uses Equatable, you can use the `@generateProps` annotation and equatable_gen will do the rest!
+If your class extends another class that uses Equatable, you can use the `@generateProps` annotation and equatable_annotations will do the rest!

 ```dart
 @generateProps